Languages of Luxembourg: Other languages

-In addition to Luxembourgish, French, and German; English is frequently an acceptable language for use in and with government services.
+In addition to Luxembourgish, French, and German, English is frequently an acceptable language for use in and with government services.

-Statistics
+Census data

+According to 2021 census data, 48.9% of citizens claimed Luxembourgish as their main language, 15.4% Portuguese, 14.9% French, 3.6% English, 3.6% Italian, 2.9% German and 10.8% different languages (the most spoken ones being Spanish, Arabic, Dutch, Russian, Polish and Romanian).

+Other statistics

 The following tables list the percentage of inhabitants who are able to speak a language natively or as a second language.